slothplaysnecro/blog/slothblog/content/posts/stories from a defunct drugstore.md

 A day passes.
 He has called corporate and lied to them.
 My manager is furious, and will not listen to reason.
 The customer is always right.

-I am given a corrective action form and told to sign it.
+I am given a corrective action form and am told to sign it.

 I go home and start looking into trade school.